 OISS is a welcoming venue for students and scholars who want to check their email, grab a cup of coffee, and meet up with a friend or colleague.
-Open until 9 p.m. on weekdays during the academic year, the center-located at 421 Temple Street, across the street from Helen Hadley Hall-also provides meeting space for student groups and a venue for events organized by both student groups and University departments.
-For more information about reserving space at OISS, call 203.432.2305.
+The International Center is OISS's home on Yale campus and is located at 421 Temple Street, across the street from Helen Hadley Hall.
+The International Center provides meeting space for student groups and a venue for events organized by both student groups and University departments.
+For more information about our hours, directions, and how to reserve space at OISS, please visit https://oiss.yale.edu/about/hours-directions-parking.